cidazc/CS-192/README.md

 # CS 192

-## installation guide
+## WINDOWS installation guide
-This installation only works for windows.
-The installers are found in the folder *installers or dependencies*
+he installers are found in the folder *installers or dependencies*

 First, press clone or download from the github website.